haugene/docker-transmission-openvpn/docs/provider-specific.md

 The update script is based on the NordVPN API.
 The API sends back the best recommended OpenVPN configuration file based on the filters given.

+You have to use your service credentials instead of your regular email and password.
+They can be found [here](https://my.nordaccount.com/dashboard/nordvpn/manual-configuration/).

 Available ENV variables in the container to define via the NordVPN API the file to use are:

 | Variable           | Function                                                                                                                                                            | Example                       |